It's that time again -- but not for Arizona.

-PHOENIX - This weekend marked the end of Daylight Saving Time for most of the United States – but not Arizona.
+Sunday, Nov.
+5 marks the end of Daylight Saving Time for most of the United States.

 It means the state is in the same time zone as Denver from November to March, but then falls behind Denver to Los Angeles time from March to November.